 - create language and style guides

-- design and draw business, scientific or technical diagrams/charts
+- design and draw business, scientific or technical diagrams

-- edit work of other writers for consistency and clarity
+- edit other writer's work for consistency and clarity

 - test content for its usability